JoshuaGrams/philtre2d/doc/objects/Body.md

 -------

 ### Body.setMasks(self, maskList)
-Set the masks on every fixture on the body (which groups the body should _not_ collide with).
+Set the masks on every fixture on the body (which categories the body should _not_ collide with).
 Can't be used until after the Body has been initialized (after its `init` function has been called).

 _PARAMETERS_
-* __maskList__ <kbd>table</kbd> - A sequence of group indices, like you may have used to construct the Body, and what you get from `physics.groups` or `physics.groups_except`.
+* __maskList__ <kbd>table</kbd> - A sequence of category indices, like you may have used to construct the Body, and what you get from `physics.categories` or `physics.categoriesExcept`.